 Lab 3 is in the Red zone.
 If more there are more than two RED patients in the department at any time, Lab 2 will be used as a holding area.

 The red area starts at lab 3 double doors and will be clearly marked by signs to recovery.
 Only practitioners responsible for patient care of Red patients should enter the Red areas.
-There are no bathroom facilities on the 4th floor for red patients RED patients requiring the bathroom while on the 4th floor will use RICHARD TO FORMALISE.
+There are no bathroom facilities on the 4th floor for red or amber patients.
+These patients will use disposable cardboard facilities.

 All Amber patients (see Figure 1) from Lab 3 are recovered in Recovery and will be kept diagonally apart to allow maximum physical separation.